-- Q. How much rent do you pay for this accommodation? - C. This question is only asked of those who answered 3 or 4 at Q7.4.
+- Q. How much rent do you pay for this accommodation? - C. This question is only asked of those who answered 3 or 4 at 7.4.
 Indicate here the monthly rent.
 Disregard information about the rent, which may be changing this month or next.
 If the respondent is one of several persons who share the rent, we need the TOTAL rent, not just his/her share.
 Probe to find out if the amount quoted is just one share (the respondent's) or the total amount paid by all.
 Also, if the rent is subsidized by the employer or another person, and the respondent pays only a share, we need the TOTAL rent and not just the share that the respondent pays.
+If the subsidized amount is unknown, enter the amount paid by the household and make a comment in the General Notes.
 Care must be taken when entering the amount of rent into the boxes on the questionnaire.
 We have seen examples where 18,000 were written instead of 1,800.
 Please be careful.